claudiohermida/Smart-Contracts-Cardano/SMC-Part-III.md

 # Introduction

-In the first part (SMC-PartI) of this series we dealt with state in functional programming and its relevance to Cardano's eutxo model, while in the second part (SMC-PartII) we set up the correspondence of formal specification of methods via pre and postconditions with (on-chain) validators for the corresponding redeemers.
+In the first part <a href=https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-I.md>Part I</a> of this series we dealt with state in functional programming and its relevance to Cardano's eutxo model, while in the second part <a href=https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-II.md>Part II</a> we set up the correspondence of formal specification of methods via pre and postconditions with (on-chain) validators for the corresponding redeemers.

 In this final installment, we deal with the off-chain part of smart contract methods, namely the construction of transactions.
 To that end, we introduce the notion of *transaction schema* as a parameterized transaction body, and illustrate it with our guiding *Vesting* contract example.